nvolkova/mutationaccumulation/README.md

 `dog_1_analysis.R`	- separate script producing plot with distributions of G4 and non-G4 associated mutations in dog-1 mutants.

+`plotting_complex_SVs.R` - separate script for plotting complex structural variants, requires a table of SVs as well as .bw and bamstat files for each sample (including the reference samples).

 `plotting_functions.R`	- supplementary fuctions for signature plotting.

 `useful_functions.R`	- supplementary functions for analysis.